DenisM03/CodeX/README.md

 ### a.
 Who prefers energy drink more? (male/female/non-binary?)
 * Majority of consumers are Male gender.
-* 60.38% of Consumers are Male and 34.55% Consumers are Male remaining Non-binary.
+* 60.38% of Consumers are Male and 34.55% of Consumers are Male remaining Non-binary.

   ![{ED19D4D3-937D-4EDF-90AD-567EDEEBE729}](https://github.com/user-attachments/assets/f1a5577e-31f6-47a8-b1c9-c931bf6b7ea2)

 ### b.
 Which age group prefers energy drinks more?
-* Age group between  19-30  prefers energy drinks more.
+* The age group between  19-30  prefers energy drinks more.
 * 55.20% of consumers are between 19-30,23.76% of consumers are between 31-45,14.88% of consumers are between 15-18,4.26% of consumers are between 46-65 and remaing are 65+ age group.

   ![{435442E0-250F-410C-83AB-1DD804C84605}](https://github.com/user-attachments/assets/9eaee9ff-f765-4225-8b01-9432a3f90ae4)